akimabs/gondest/readme.md

 Gondest CLI is a tool to simplify the creation of application structure using GoFiber with a modular approach like NestJS.

+## Requirements

+- Go must be installed on your machine.
+You can download and install it from [here](https://golang.org/dl/).

 ## Installation

 To install Gondest CLI via: